-- Urban/rural: We expect that providers are more responsive to patient demand in urban areas because there is more competition and thus more incentive to appease patients to ensure they return.
-We expect that ORS supply will have a larger effect in rural areas where access to supply chains is more limited. - 2.
-Market competition: We expect that provider are more responsive to patient demand in areas where the market is more competitive (i.e., more alternatives to choose from).
-We will define market competition as the number of private providers per in a town.
-We will record the number of private providers in each town we sample. - 3.
-Whether provider dispenses medication: Providers who dispense medication are likely to response differently to our interventions.
+- 1. Urban/rural: We expect that providers are more responsive to patient demand in urban areas and that ORS supply will have a larger effect in rural areas. - 2.
+Market competition: We expect that provider are more responsive to patient demand in areas where the market is more competitive (i.e., more alternatives to choose from) - Whether provider dispenses ORS at baseline: Providers who dispense medication are likely to response differently to our interventions.
 Prescribing behavior of providers who do not dispense medication will be less responsive to financial incentives and might be more responsive to receiving ORS supply. - 4.
-Whether provider has ORS available to dispense at baseline: We expect the ORS supply intervention to have a particularly large effect when the provider does not have ORS available to dispense at baseline. - 5.
-Facility type: We will categorize facilities that are private doctors' offices without an accompanying pharmacy, facilities where doctors' offices are attached to a pharmacy in the same
+Facility type: We will categorize facilities that are private doctors' offices without an accompanying pharmacy, facilities where doctors' offices are attached to a pharmacy in the same building, and facilities that are only pharmacies.
+These different facility types might respond to financial incentives, patient preferences, and ORS supply differently.

-- building, and facilities that are only pharmacies.
-These different facility types might respond to financial incentives, patient preferences, and ORS supply differently. - 6.
-Knowledge of ORS at baseline: We expect that providers who report correct treatment in the provider survey vignettes will be more responsive when patient ask for ORS. - 7.
-Qualifications of the provider: We expect that providers with higher qualifications will be less responsive to patient preferences. - 8.
-State: We will compare results in Bihar to results in Karnataka.
-We expect the results in Bihar to be more pronounces because this state is more poor and rural and providers generally have less training.
+- 5. Knowledge of ORS at baseline: We expect that providers who report correct treatment in the provider survey vignettes will be more responsive when patient ask for ORS. - 6.
+Qualifications of the provider: we expect that providers with higher qualifications will be less responsive to patient preferences.